40 Days to Yes

 Things have changed

-The No campaign would like you to imagine that you’re simply voting for back to business-as-usual’.
+The No campaign would like you to imagine that you’re simply voting for back to 'business-as-usual’.
 We’ll say no more about it, as delightful Piers put it.
 We’ve had our fun.
 Back in your box, Jocks.
 We had the option to shut up, or to fuck off, and we chose to shut up.

 But things will have changed in two key ways.
-Firstly, the Westminster government intends to make itself more visible’, according to the Scottish Secretary.
+Firstly, the Westminster government intends to make itself 'more visible’, according to the Scottish Secretary.
 Expect renegotiations of the Barnett formula and drastic cuts to funding.
 Expect us to get a full dose of Westminster’s austerity agenda (you know, the agenda that’s led to the slowest economic recovery since the bursting of the South Sea Bubble, 314 years ago.
 And definitely expect a lot of fucking gloating.

 On the other side, the Yes campaign won’t just go away.
 You don’t awaken hundreds of thousands of people to the genuine chance of political change and true engagement and then just shut it all down.
 I have seen a widespread and deeply exciting surge in the body politic of Scotland, and that will not just wither on the vine, as much as David Cameron might wish it would.